 The unfortunate part was that my American co-workers were less keen on going the extra mile.
 It was always assumed that they were entitled to the job they had and the key thing was to keep to themselves what they knew, lest someone steal their job from them.

 The problem with that is, this sort of defensiveness suppresses innovation.
 It only encourages complacency.
-Americans think that their nation is (or once was) successful because they are inherently successful people.
+Americans think that their nation is (and to be fair, it once was) successful because they are an inherently successful race of people.

 It may not be quite so obvious to the average joe, but if you think carefully, this is White Supremacy 101.
 This is also something that Malaysians are frankly unable to understand and digest because they have been shafted over by Malaysian politicians too many times.

-From their perspective (and understandably so), the brown guy is every bit as bad as the white one.
+From the Malaysian perspective (and understandably so), the brown guy is every bit as bad as the white one.
+No Malaysian really thinks that Malaysians are exceptional to other races, regardless of what our slogans may regurgitate.

-American Exceptionalism is actually a new way of expressing white supremacy, which is why when Trump dog-whistled, they came running.
+But bear with me when I say that American Exceptionalism is actually a novel and unassailable way of expressing white supremacy - which is why when Trump dog-whistled, they came running.

 I don't know why Chinese people like American cars.
 I have never owned one - preferring Japanese cars myself, having owned two of them in my lifetime.